-Address all advertising materials to: Patti W. Stokes Advertising Production Coordinator COMPUTE!
-Magazine 324 West Wendover Avenue.
+Address all advertising materials to: Patti W. Stokes Advertising Production Coordinator COMPUTEI Magazine 324 West Wendover Avenue.
+Greensboro, NC 27408

 The COMPUTEI subscriber list is made available to carefully screened organizations with a product or service which may be of interest to our readers.
-If you prefer not to receive such mailings, please send an exact copy of your subscription label to.
-COMPUTEI P.O.
-Box 914, Farmingdale, NY 11737, include a note indicating your preference to receive only your subscription.
+If you prefer not to receive such mailings, please send an exact copy of your subscription label to: COMPUTEI P.O.
+Box 914, Farmingdale, NY 11737.
+Include a note indicating your preference to receive only your subscription.

 Authors of manuscripts warrant that all materials submitted to COMPUTEI are original materials with full ownership rights resident in said authors.
-By submitting articles to COMPUTEI, authors acknowledge that such materials, upon acceptance for publication, become the exclusive property of COMPUTEI Publications, inc. No portion of this magazine may be reproduced in any form without written permission from the publisher.
-Entire contents copyright (© 1985, COMPUTEI Publications, Inc. Rights to programs developed and submitted by authors are explained in our author contract.
+By submitting articles to COMPUTEI, authors acknowledge that such materials, upon acceptance for publication, become the exclusive property of COMPUTEI Publications, Inc. No portion of this magazine may be reproduced in any form without written permission from the publisher.
+Entire contents copyright © 1985, COMPUTEI Publications, Inc. Rights to programs developed and submitted by authors are explained in our author contract.
 Unsolicited materials not accepted for publication in COMPUTEI will be returned if author provides a self-addressed, stamped envelope.
-Programs (on tape or disky) must accompany each submission.
-Printed listings are optional, but helpful, Articles should be furnished as typed copy (upper- and lowercase, please) with double spacing Each page of your article should bear the title of the article, date and name of the author.
+Programs (on tape or disk) must accompany each submission.
+Printed listings are optional, but helpful.
+Articles should be furnished as typed copy (upper- and lowercase, please) with double spacing.
+Each page of your article should bear the title of the article, date and name of the author.
 COMPUTEI assumes no liability for errors in articles or advertisements.
-Opinions expressed by authors are not necessarily those of COMPUTE).
+Opinions expressed by authors are not necessarily those of COMPUTEI.

-PET, CBM.
-VIC-20 and Commodore 64 are trademarks of Cornmodore Business Machines, Inc. and/or Commodore Electronics Limited Apple is a Trademark of Apple Computer Company IBM PC and PCJr are trademarks of International Business Machines, Inc. ATARI is a trademark of Atan, inc TI-99/AA is a trademark of Texas Instruments, inc Radio Shack Color Computer is a trademark of Tandy, inc
+PET, CBM, VIC-20 and Commodore 64 are trademarks of Commodore Business Machines, Inc. and/or Commodore Electronics Limited Apple is a trademark of Apple Computer Company IBM PC and PCjr are trademarks of International Business Machines, Inc. ATARI is a trademark of Atari, Inc. TI-99/4A is a trademark of Texas Instruments, Inc. Radio Shack Color Computer is a trademark of Tandy, Inc.